Market makers

 Prop trading firms

-Prop trading firms need deep liquidity, low-latency execution, and flexible multi-account structures for managing multiple traders and strategies under one organization.
+Prop trading firms need deep liquidity, low-latency execution, and sub-accounts that isolate balances and API keys for each trader or strategy.
 Recommended products:- Sub-Accounts — isolate strategies with independent balances and API keys; assign role-based access for traders, risk managers, and operations

-- Colocation — minimize execution latency with 3-5ms access from Frankfurt and Tokyo
+- Colocation — minimize execution latency with co-located infrastructure

 - Market-Making Program — maker rebates for firms running spread-capture or liquidity strategies